 - Letter to Federal Reserve on Regulation D (March 6, 2020)

-If you are planning to attend a NAFCU conference within 14 days of having visited one of the countries that the CDC has declared high-risk, please do not attend the NAFCU conference.
+If you are planning to attend a NAFCU conference in-person within 14 days of having visited one of the countries that the CDC has declared high-risk, please do not attend the NAFCU conference.
 NAFCU will gladly refund your registration in full if you are unable to attend.

 To stay in-the-know, members are encouraged to subscribe to NAFCU Today.
 NAFCU's Member Services team will contact attendees directly with any logistical changes.